openframeworks/ofSite/_documentation/types/ofColor_.markdown

 _inlined_description: _

 Get the Saturation of this color.

-The color is converted from the default RGB to an HSB colorspace and the resulting saturation is returned.
+The color is converted from the default RGB to an HSB color space and the resulting saturation is returned.
 The resulting saturation value will always be returned in the range 0 - limit().

-***return:***
-	The saturation in the range 0 - limit().
+Returns: The saturation in the range 0 - limit().